nrfconnect/sdk-nrfxlib/softdevice_controller/README.rst

    * For Periodic Advertising Sync Transfer - Receiver, only one sync transfer reception may be in progress at any one time per link.
    * For the Isochronous Channels features, nRF52820 and nRF52833 are the nRF52 Series devices that support encrypting and decrypting the Isochronous Channels packets.
    * For the nRF54L Series devices, the SoftDevice Controller in non-secure mode is experimental.
-   * Support for the Channel Sounding feature is only available on nRF54L Series devices.
+   * Channel Sounding is not supported on the nRF52 and nRF53 Series devices.
    * For the Shorter Connection Intervals feature, the minimum connection interval can be achieved using the lowest supported ACL frame space, 2 Mbps PHY, and 27-byte data length.

      The minimum supported connection intervals for each device family are as follows:

      * nRF52 Series: 875 μs
      * nRF53 Series: 875 μs
      * nRF54L Series: 750 μs